amin-da/javascript_interview_bank/README.md

 	Its good to be mindful that the runtime environment can take on different forms based on the context, for example, the runtime environment in a browser is very different from that of Node.js.
 These differences are primarily at the implementation level, so most of the following concepts are still relevant.

-- what is JSON?

-- what is Falsy values?

-- what is Logical operators?

-- what is DOM?

 - data types?

-- what is wrapper object?

-- difference between primitive and referenced types?

 - let , var , const

 - null , undefined

+- what is Falsy values?

+- what is Logical operators?

 - == , ===

-- difference between POST and Get methods in Http requests.
+- difference between primitive and referenced types?

+- what is JSON?

+- what is "use strict"?

 - arrays and methods (map , filter , find , reduce , some , every , indexOf , sort)